NaRQ

 Step 3: Drying and delivery

-Hot air is blown into the vessel, removing excess moisture.
-The collection vessel is then transported to the front hatch, where it can be lifted out and its contents can be inspected and processed.
+Hot air blows into the chamber and removes excess moisture.
+The collection container is then transported to the front hatch, from where it can be lifted out and its contents inspected and processed.

 Is NaRQ right for your workplace?